Anineuro/Anineuro.github.io/_pages/about.md

 ##  🚀 Heart Brain Interaction
  Does the brain operate in isolation?
 Recent research suggests that visceral organs can significantly influence brain dynamics.
 I am currently developing a closed-loop feedback model to study interactions between the brain and peripheral physiological systems, with the goal of understanding how bodily signals shape neural activity.
 Refer to the "Research Experinece" Tab for more.

+This study involves developing a new kind of oscillator based neural network (both feedforward and recurrent) development.

 ##  🚀 Other Projects
  I worked other very intersting concepts like- Neurovascular coupling, how the neural activities orchestarte the vascular dynamics medisted by a cascade of biological events in Astrocyte.
-I also worked on non-invasive brain stimulation to rehabilitate brain disorders, like Cerebral Ischemic Stroke
+I also worked on non-invasive brain stimulation to rehabilitate brain disorders, like Cerebral Ischemic Stroke.